jmagar/transdock/docs/API.md

 - **Input validation** - All API inputs are validated for format and content

 Security validation errors return `422 Unprocessable Entity` status codes with descriptive error messages.

+## Multi-Host Architecture

+TransDock supports full multi-host operations where both source and destination can be any host accessible via SSH.
+No more hardcoded paths in configuration files - everything is specified dynamically via API calls.

 ## Endpoints